BunnyWay/terraform-provider-bunnynet/docs/resources/dns_record.md

 page_title: "bunnynet_dns_record Resource - terraform-provider-bunnynet"
 subcategory: ""
 description: |-
-  This resource manages DNS records in a bunny.net DNS zone.It is used to create, update, and delete DNS records such as A, CNAME, TXT, etc., within a specific DNS zone managed by bunny.net.
+  This resource manages DNS records in a bunny.net DNS zone.
+It is used to create, update, and delete DNS records within a specific DNS zone managed by bunny.net.
 ---

 # bunnynet_dns_record (Resource)

-This resource manages DNS records in a bunny.net DNS zone.It is used to create, update, and delete DNS records such as A, CNAME, TXT, etc., within a specific DNS zone managed by bunny.net.
+This resource manages DNS records in a bunny.net DNS zone.
+It is used to create, update, and delete DNS records within a specific DNS zone managed by bunny.net.

 ## Example Usage